 What Does Orisha Oko Look Like?

 He carries a staff and plays a bone flute while dressed entirely in white clothing.
 Reproductions of his staff are made and used during agricultural celebrations.
 Traditionally the staff was made of wood but in more contemporary times the staff is made of iron.
+This staff is often decorated with symbols of fertility and abundance, including cowrie shells, which represent wealth and prosperity in traditional Yoruba culture.

 The staff is a phallic symbol representing fertility and protection of the farmer and their crops.
 The top is often adorned in beads of red and white for fertility.